 This isn’t an uncommon sentiment among open-minded, liberal-leaning Americans.
 Although party lines clearly separate gun owners from environmentalists, the truth of the matter is that many conservatives are concerned about climate change and many liberals don’t think the government should confiscate my guns.
 Political extremes, as depicted in the media, would have us believe we have nothing in common, when in reality, our differences can often be attributed to something as simple as exposure.

 I purchased my first firearm by myself at 18 years old.
-It was a 12 gauge shotgun that I kept in the trunk of my Mustang for a year because my mother wasn’t comfortable having a gun in the house.
+It was a 12-gauge shotgun that I kept in the trunk of my Mustang for a year because my mother wasn’t comfortable having a gun in the house.
 Since that day, I’ve owned and carried firearms consistently in my personal and professional life.
-To me, the 1911 on my hip is no different from the pocket knife in my pocket: It’s a tool with a specific function.
-My rifles, each different in their caliber and furniture, serve their purpose as well.
+To me, the Glock on my hip is no different than the pocketknife in my pocket: It’s a tool with a specific function.
+My rifles, each different in their caliber and furniture, serve their purposes as well.
 I keep the tools I use to work on my car in one box, and the tools I would use to defend my home or blow off some steam at the range in another one.
 Beyond that, I make very little distinction between the two categories.

 The difference between how we see the same object is all based on our own forms of familiarity with it.
 I’ve seen my gun every day for years; she’s only seen them in the hands of killers on TV.
 Our perceptions are based on incongruous data.

 My friend spent the next hour or so asking questions and learning about our firearms, how we train, where we can carry or fire them, and what kinds of hurdles we needed to make it over in order to do so legally.
 She has since gone to a range herself and completed a firearm safety course.
-That isn’t to say that I successfully “converted” a liberal into a gun lover, but it is certainly a credit to her character that she was willing to accept that her own view may have been skewed by her experiences.
+That isn’t to say that I successfully “converted” a liberal into a gun lover — as it’s more a testament to her character that she was willing to accept that her own view may have been skewed by her experiences, so she chose to broaden them.

 The first trope I came across more than once was the classic “gun drop” scene.
 You know the one: Someone drops a loaded weapon and it immediately goes off, killing someone or something nearby with the discharge caused by the impact.
 In “True Lies,” Jamie Lee Curtiss drops an Uzi down a flight of stairs, which then fires consistently all the way down each step, killing a dozen enemies along the way.
 In “Boondock Saints” (required watching for any self-respecting Irishman such as myself), Rocco pounds his fist on a table, accidentally landed the strike on his pistol, and obliterated his girlfriend’s cat with the round his fist somehow punched out of the chamber.
 These aren’t movies with a liberal agenda, they’re simply movies with a poor understanding of how firearms actually work.

 The reality of the matter is, guns are subjected to drop testing by the manufacturers, in large part because accidentally killing all of your customers is a crummy way to stay in business.
 Gun makers don’t want to kill you, or to make it easy for you to accidentally kill your cat, so they design weapons not to go off when they fall out of your holster or are the victim of a wayward fist.
-Ask any cop who’s worn a pistol during a scuffle.
-There’s a reason they don’t lose their toes every time they have to subdue a suspect.
-Guns simply don’t work that way.
+In the recent past, Sig Sauer’s new P320 was revealed to fire when dropped in a very specific way and it caused an uproar in the media and in portions of the firearm community.
+Sig, in turn, offered to repair the defect for anyone that had purchased the firearm free of charge — because that’s how seriously the gun industry takes drop-fires.

 Movie studios needed a reason to incorporate more explosions into their films, otherwise Michael Bay wouldn’t have a job.
 Thus, the exploding bullet was born.
 Thanks to its use in nearly every movie and television show of the modern age, those who have never seen the fairly disappointing (by comparison) hole a nine millimeter pistol puts in a sheet of target paper are left to assume that just about anything a bullet touches could potentially explode, making those dreaded accidental discharges caused by stairs and lively conversations that much more dangerous.